BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Triangle/behavs.rst

    DoFs of ``TriangleElementBehaviour.DrillingDof``

+The mathematic formulation of this behaviour is based on DKT (Discrete Kirchhoff Triangle) element.

 These behaviours can be combined , for example a Membrane member should only have a Membrane behaviour, but a thin shell member does have behaviour of platebending and a membrane behaviour (both at the same time).

 This is an example which makes a TriangleElement with plate bending behaviour which in real acts as a plate bending member that only can carry normal loads and in plate bendings: